Elizabeth's Kitchen Diary

 Instructions

-• Discard the 3 or 4 tough outer leaves of your red cabbage, cut in half and remove the core.
-Either finely shred the cabbage, or, if you prefer a little extra texture, coarsely chop it.
+• Discard the 3 or 4 tough outer leaves of 1 kg red cabbage, cut in half and remove the core.
+Either finely shred the cabbage or, if you prefer a little extra texture, coarsely chop it.
 Set aside.

-• Peel and halve your onion, and finely slice into half rings.
+• Peel and halve 1 large red onion, and finely slice into half rings.
 Set aside.

-• Melt the butter and fry the sliced red onion for five to seven minutes, stirring frequently, until the onion softens but does not colour.
+• Melt 50 grams butter in a large saucepan and fry the sliced red onion for five to seven minutes, stirring frequently, until the onion softens but does not colour.

 Baked Parsnips with Lancashire Cheese by Kavey Eats